Unknown6656/Pythia/README.md

                      | 'bool32'                 // 32 bit wide boolean (4 bytes)
                      | 'bool64'                 // 64 bit wide boolean (8 bytes)
                      | 'bool128'                // 128 bit wide boolean (16 bytes)
+                     | 'int'                    // a signed integer with a size depending on the environment, i.e.:
+                                                //  32 bit in an '__x32' environment, 64 bit in an '__x64' environment, etc.
+                     | 'uint'                   // an unsigned integer with a size depending on the environment, i.e.:
+                                                //  32 bit in an '__x32' environment, 64 bit in an '__x64' environment, etc.
                      | 'int8'                   // 8 bit wide signed integer
                      | 'int16'                  // 16 bit wide signed integer
                      | 'int32'                  // 32 bit wide signed integer